Search

 openai_key = System.get_env("LB_OPENAI_API_KEY") || System.get_env("OPENAI_API_KEY")

-if openai_key do
+if is_binary(openai_key) do

 ReqLLM.put_key(:openai_api_key, openai_key)